morning-warmups/blocks/blocks.md

 Use the `lots_of_words.txt` file to test your code.

-Now order the words by length.
+Now order the words that can be made by length.